ropensci/roweb3/content/blog/2021-06-08-world-ocean-day/index.md

 ## Sea ice

-One of the biggest challenges for protection our ocean is climate change[^2].
+One of the biggest challenges for protecting our ocean is climate change[^2].
 Last September the Arctic sea ice had the 2nd-lowest extent in a 40-year record[^3].
 This isn't good for the Arctic ecosystem and has impacts not only on wildlife but on humans as well [^4]. 😿

-Let's see if we can't explore ice extent ourselves using open data and open source packages part of the [rOpenSci package collections](/packages).
+Let's see if we can't explore ice extent ourselves using open data and open source packages that are part of the [rOpenSci package collections](/packages).

 Here, we'll use two rOpenSci packages
-- [rnoaa](https://docs.ropensci.org/rnoaa) to access NOAA data on sea ice coverage
+- [rnoaa](https://docs.ropensci.org/rnoaa) to access NOAA data on sea ice coverage[^5]
 - and [rnaturalearth](https://docs.ropensci.org/rnaturalearth) to get coastal outlines for context

-(Both these packages can do so much more, so check out the docs if you're curious)
+Both these packages can do so much more, so check out the docs if you're curious. rnoaa is by [Scott Chamberlain](/author/scott-chamberlain/) for rOpenSci and rnaturalearth is by [Andy South](https://github.com/andysouth), peer reviewed through rOpenSci.

-We'll also use sf for working with spatial data, dplyr for data manipulation, and ggplot2 for plotting.
+We'll also use [sf](https://r-spatial.github.io/sf/) for working with spatial data, [dplyr](https://dplyr.tidyverse.org/) for data manipulation, and [ggplot2](https://ggplot2.tidyverse.org/) for plotting.

 ```r
 library(rnoaa)